A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 A baseball fanatic, you decide to go to Japan for the Japan Series.
 While you’re there, you bring work with you and spend three hours per day booking trips and supporting your traveling clients.
 The rest of the time, you watch baseball and explore Japan.

-None of your travel expenses are deductible because your trip to Japan wasn’t necessary for your business operations you were conducting while there.
+None of your travel expenses are deductible because your trip to Japan wasn’t necessary for the business operations you were conducting while there.

 These scenarios are merely examples.
 I know that real-life scenarios are much more complicated.
 If you’re mixing personal and business travel, be clear about what days you spend working and document your meetings and business activity during those days.